inyong37/Study/_Computer/Software/Windows.md

 - Should the application be a GUI appliction or a consol application?
 Some IPC mechanisms require a GUI application.

 ### *IPC: Clipboard*
 The clipboard acts as a depository for data sharing among applications.

-All applications should support the clipboard for those data formats that they understand.
+**All applications should support the clipboard for those data formats that they understand.**

-### *IPC: COM*
+### *IPC: COM (Component Object Model)*
 Applications that use OLE manage compound documents-that is, documents made up for data from a variety of different applications.
 OLE provides services that make it easy for applications to call on other applications for data editing.

+**OLE supports compound documents and enables an application to include embedded or linked data that, when chosen, automatically starts another application for data editing.**

 ### *IPC: Data Copy*
 Data copy enables an application to send information to another application using the `WM_COPYDATA` message.
 This method requires cooperation between the sending application and the receiving application.

-Data copy can be used to quickly send information to another application using Windows messaging.
+**Data copy can be used to quickly send information to another application using Windows messaging.**

-### *IPC: DDE*
+### *IPC: DDE (Dynamic Data Exchange)*
 DDE is a protocol that enables applications to exchange data in a variety of formats.

-DDE is not as efficient as newer technologies.
-However, you can still use DDE if other IPC mechanisms are not suitable or if you must interface with an existing application that only supports DDE.
+**DDE is not as efficient as newer technologies.
+However, you can still use DDE if other IPC mechanisms are not suitable or if you must interface with an existing application that only supports DDE.**

 ### *IPC: File Mapping*
 File mapping enables a process to treat the contents of a file as if they were a block of memory in the process's address space.
 The process can use simple pointer operations to examine and modify the contents of the file.

-File mapping is an efficient way for two or more processes on the same computer to share data, but you must provide synchronization between the processes.
+**File mapping is an efficient way for two or more processes on the same computer to share data, but you must provide synchronization between the processes.**

-### *IPC: Mailslots*
+### *IPC: A Mailslot*
 Mailslots provide on-way communication.
 Any process that creates a mailslot is a mailslot server.
 Other processes, called mailslot clients, send messages to the mailslot erver by writing a message to its mailslot.
 Incoming messages are always appended to the mailslot.
 The mailslot saves the messages until the mailslot server has read them.
 A process can be both a mailslot server and a mailslot client, so two-way communication os possible using multiple mailslots.

 **Mailslots offer an easy way for applications to send and receive short messages.
 They also proved the ability to broadcast messages across all computers in a network domain.**